 Golden eagles in North America are primarily found in the Western States and Provinces from Mexico through Alaska.
 There are also small breeding populations in northern Ontario and Quebec.
-In Ontario the golden eagle is currently designated Endangered under the province’s Endangered Species Act, while in adjacent Quebec it is a candidate for Threatened or Special Concern status.
+In Ontario, the golden eagle is currently designated Endangered under the province’s Endangered Species Act, while in adjacent Quebec it is a candidate for Threatened or Special Concern status.

 A winter population of golden eagles along the Upper Mississippi River raises new and important management questions and challenges.
 Knowing the breeding origin (or origins) of these birds is of high importance.
 It is more than likely that these golden eagles breed in Canada and the size of the breeding population in northern Ontario is thought to be small and thus vulnerable.
-Their habitat use, preferred prey, and home range during the winter are information that will be needed to ensure appropriate management and conservation action in the Mississippi River Valley.
+Their habitat use, preferred prey, and home range during the winter are information that will be needed to ensure appropriate management and conservation action.
 Most of the wintering area in which they are being found is privately owned and under multiple government and agency jurisdictions, hence it will be critical to broadly inform and engage the public, government leaders, and agency personnel in any conservation strategies developed for this species.

 The Golden Eagle Project was undertaken in order to better understand the biology and management needs of these golden eagles and to appropriately disseminate this information to assist landowners and managers in ensuring the conservation of these birds.

 The Golden Eagle Project is a partnership of the National Eagle Center and Audubon Minnesota, with participation from Minnesota Department of Natural Resources, Wisconsin Department of Natural Resources and the United States Fish and Wildlife Service and funding support from through Minnesota’s Environment and Natural Resources Trust Fund.